lee-zhg/spring-boot-microservices-on-kubernetes/README.md

    * Access to a Kubernetes cluster - A cluster was created when the session started

-   * IBM Cloud Function sending email notification - was created for the session
+   * IBM Cloud Function sending email notification - was created before the session

+   * Docker image of each service has been made available on Docker Hub.

 # Steps